Publishing this post took careful thought and a few deep breaths. I encourage you to be kind, while reading it.

 I just finished the book Girl, Wash Your Face by Rachel Hollis, and if you haven't read it, I recommend that you stop whatever it is you're doing and get your hands on it.
 I could do an entire blog series on that book and the lessons, notes, and teachings I took from it, but I'll try to keep this brief.

-make a promise to yourself that you will never be ghosted again, and keep it.
+make a promise to yourself that you will never put up with this behavior again. then, keep it.

 if a guy wants to date you, he will date you.

 The truth is that people will treat you with as little respect as you allow, and if you don't value your own time, no one else will either.
 You set the tone for how you're treated.
-The less bad behavior you tolerate, the less bad behavior you will encounter in your dating life.
+The less bad behavior you tolerate, the less bad behavior you will encounter.